 1. You are dependent on the service that you are using

-If the messenger crashes or gets banned for one day, it will cause a lot of inconveniences.
-People got used to communicating, exchanging files.
+If the messenger crashes or gets banned for one day, it will cause a lot of inconvenience.
+People got used to communicating and exchanging files.
 Everything was established but gone in one moment.
 They will have to create a new working scheme from the very beginning based on another messenger.

 The message history and contacts will be gone, and you will have to configure everything again.